Self-care is particularly important during the winter months when the short, dark days can take their toll on our mental and physical health.

 Have a read of our article, The power of journaling as a life habit, to find out how to get started.

-2. Treat yourself to a new pair of cosy pyjamas or warm socks.
 Few things are more comforting in winter than snuggling up at home and keeping warm.

 If you’re not sure where to look, M&S is a good starting point as they do a great range of pyjamas, cosy socks, and winter warmers for both men and women.

-3. Light a scented candle.
-Candles can make a charming and relaxing addition to any home, and you can also find them in almost any scent, size, or colour.
+Candles can make a charming and relaxing addition to any home, and you can also find them in almost every scent, size, and colour.

 Check out the huge range of candles available on Amazon.

-4. Enjoy a mulled wine or cider.
 Mulled wine and cider are delicious drinks to be enjoyed throughout winter – not just at Christmas!

-If you’ve never had a go at making your own mulled wine or cider, why not try it out this year?
+If you’ve never had a go at making mulled wine or cider, why not try it out this year?
 Not only can you get the flavour exactly how you like it, but your home will be filled with scents of cinnamon, citrus, and cloves.

-5. Get some exercise.
 No matter what time of year it is, exercise is great for boosting our mental and physical health.

 If you’re in need of some winter fitness motivation or inspiration, have a read of our article, 11 fitness motivation ideas for winter, or visit the fitness and exercise section of our website.

-6. Decorate your home with seasonal colours and accessories.
 Perhaps you could purchase some new cushions or throws in deep, rich winter colours.
 You might also like to consider getting some winter flowering plants or putting up fairy lights.

 When we’re spending more time indoors, these little touches can help us feel more positive about the space we’re in – plus decorating can be fun!